 Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 Kugoo is everywhere in the UAE — especially the G2 Pro.
-It looks “off-road,” it’s priced like a bargain, and the listings promise 45 km/h and 50+ km range.
+It looks “off-road,” it’s priced like a bargain at AED 2,299 on Noon, and the listing promises 45 km/h and 50 km range from a 48V/15Ah pack.

-This review breaks down what the G2 Pro really is in Dubai — what you get for the money, what fails most often, and whether it’s a good budget pick or a workshop headache waiting to happen.
+This review breaks down what the G2 Pro really is in Dubai — what AED 2,299 actually buys you, what fails most often, and whether it’s a smart budget pick or a workshop headache waiting to happen.
+Plus the alternatives that might serve you better.

 First: The “Dual Motor” Confusion (Let’s Clear It Up)